Blog, news and latest updates from IT Foundations

 Written by itfoundations | Oct 6, 2023 2:53:00 PM

-This week has seen a surge in unexpected QR codes landing in mailboxes, probably in no small part due to Microsoft now very strongly pushing the use of their Authenticator App which asks you to scan a QR code on screen as part of setup.
+There has been a surge in unexpected QR codes landing in mailboxes, probably in no small part due to Microsoft now very strongly pushing the use of their Authenticator App which asks you to scan a QR code on screen as part of setup.
 This adds an air of legitimacy to the QR so when one appears in an inbox purporting to be from Microsoft it might not seem too odd.

 Below is a sample of the messages that have landed in mailboxes just today for some of our customers (and us!)